Be the change - cure someone's blood cancer

 Did you know?

-- There are two ways you could be asked to donate, and you need to be comfortable with both as it’s based on what’s best for the patient:
+• There are two ways you could be asked to donate, and you need to be comfortable with both as doctors decide which is best:

-- 10% of people donate through their bone marrow – the cells are collected from your hip bone while you’re under a general anaesthetic so you won’t feel a thing - you’ll stay in hospital for two nights.
+• 10% of people donate through their bone marrow.
+The cells are collected from your hip bone.
+You’re placed under a general anaesthetic throughout.
+This means you will be unconscious and won’t feel any pain.
+You’ll stay in hospital for two nights.

 What happens when you join the stem cell register?